Isidore-Newman-School/Art-of-Making-F2016/Homework/hw0.md

 # HW 0.

+**To submit homework**, you can:
+* write these functions in a [circuits.io](https://circuits.io/lab) lab and share the link to the project with Ms. deBB via eamil.
+* attach an Arduino sketch file to an email and email it to Ms. deBB

+**If you are stuck on these problems** come talk to Ms. deBB!
+I'm happy to help you through this assignment.

+---
 **(1)** Write a function **onOff()** that takes two arguments.
 The function should make the LED turn on and off and delay.
 The arguments represent the two delay times.
 [Hint: we've already written this function in class].

 **(2)** Write a function **setBrightness()** that takes a single argument between 0 and 100.
 It sets the led to a level of brighness between 255 (max on) to 0 (off).